 Changes from the grazing schedule will be made only with Forest Service approval.
 The planned use period in a pasture may be shortened or lengthened depending on forage availability and utilization in key areas.
-Livestock pasture moves will be completed within 10 days of the scheduled date and livestock will be actively herded from one pasture to another.
+Livestock pasture moves will be completed within a ten (10) day period and livestock will be actively herded from one pasture to another.
 It is imperative that once a pasture move occurs, the livestock remain within the designated pasture.
 For various reasons (i.e. pasture gates left open, cattleguards not maintained, cut fences, etc.), cattle may stray from the designated pasture.
 Preventing livestock from grazing adjacent allotments, your allotment's rested pasture, or regrazing previously used pastures is the permittee's responsibility.